redbug312/markdown-it-multimd-table/README.md

 <caption id="prototypetable">Prototype table</caption>
 </table>

-### Multiple lines of row (optional)
+### Multi-line (optional)

-Put backslashes at end to make the table rows parsed as multiple lines.
+A backslash at end to join cell contents with the following lines.
 This feature is contributed by [Lucas-C](https://github.com/Lucas-C).

 ```markdown